hollodotme/hollo.me/contents/php/ExperimentalAsyncPhpVolume2-Parallelism.md

 1. _**dynamic**_ (as shown above)
    You can configure how many child processes are always alive to immediately handle requests without an upstart time.
    This should be used when performance and quick responses are the focus of the application.
-That's why it is commonly in combination with a webserver like nginx.
+That's why it is commonly used in combination with a webserver like nginx.

 2. _**ondemand**_ (see example below)
    The configured amount of child processes will be started (only) as soon as the master process gets requests.
 After a certain amount of time